ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

        mem: '{% if global.DO_ENSEMBLE  %}{%- for m in range(1, global.NUM_ENS_MEMBERS+1) -%}{{ "%03d "%m }}{%- endfor -%} {% else %}{{ "000"|string }}{% endif %}'
      task_make_ics_mem#mem#:

-This metatask will be named “run_ensemble” and will loop over all ensemble members, or just the deterministic member (“000”) if no ensemble of forecasts is meant to run.
+This metatask will be named “run_ensemble” and will loop over all ensemble members or just the deterministic member (“000”) if no ensemble of forecasts is meant to run.

 The ``var`` section defines the metatask variables, here only “mem”.
 The name of the task represents that variable using ``#mem#`` to indicate that the resulting task name might be ``make_ics_mem000`` if only a deterministic forecast is configured to run.

-When the task or the metatask is referenced in a dependency later on, do not include the ``task_`` or ```metatask_`` portions of the name.
+When the task or the metatask is referenced in a dependency later on, do not include the ``task_`` or ``metatask_`` portions of the name.
 The reference to ``#mem#`` can be included if the dependency is included in a metatask that defines the variable, e.g., ``make_ics_mem#mem#``.
 Otherwise, you can reference a task that includes the value of the metatask var, e.g., ``make_ics_mem000``.
 More on this distinction is included in the Rocoto documentation.

 .. _J2filters: